awslabs/clickstream-analytics-on-aws/docs/en/analytics/dashboard/engagement.md

 2. In the dashboard, click on the sheet with name of **`Engagement`**.

 ## Data sources
-Engagement report are created based on the following QuickSight datasets:
+Engagement report is created based on the following QuickSight datasets:

 |QuickSight dataset | Redshift view / table| Description |
 |----------|--------------------|------------------|